dcl-2018-01/curriculum/docs/code-style.md

 It'slikepunctuation: sureyoucanmakedowithoutit, but proper punctuation can sure make things easier to read!

+Install styler with `install.packages("styler")` and make sure you can locate the RStudio addin command for restyling selected code.
+This will make it very easy to apply the tidyverse style guide automatically.

 ## Readings

   * [Style guide](http://style.tidyverse.org).
+    Read Chapters 1-3.
 The specific style you follow is not as important as picking a consistent style and sticking to it.
 When you're working with others, it's a really good idea to share a common style so that everyone can easily read and write the code.
 In this class, we'll use the tidyverse style guide.